spine-tools/Spine-Toolbox/docs/source/getting_started.rst

    another project.
 To do this, you just need to click on the add tool button (|add_tool_template|), select **Add existing...** from the popup menu, and then select the tool template file from your system.

-Congratulations, you have just created your first minimal Tool template.
+Congratulations, you have just created your first Tool template.

-However, the main program file 'hello_world.py' was created empty, so for the moment this Tool template does absolutely nothing.
+However, the main program file *hello_world.py* was created empty, so for the moment this Tool template does absolutely nothing.
 To change that, we need to add instructions to that program file so it actually does something when executed.

 Right click on the 'hello_world' item in the *Tool templates* list and select **Edit main program file...** from the context menu.
-This will open the file 'hello_world.py' in your default editor.
+This will open the file *hello_world.py* in your default editor.

 Enter the following into the file's content::